 If you lack the energy or patience to prepare a meal between Monday and Friday, we don’t blame you.
-Use these six weeknight dinner ideas to get a filling dinner on the table in 30 minutes or less, whether you’re craving ramen carbonara or barbecue chicken salad.
-These recipes will help give you one last boost of energy so you can actually enjoy your evening.
+Use these eight weeknight dinner ideas to get filling food on the table in 30 minutes or less, whether you’re craving ramen carbonara or Korean beef and peppers.
+These recipes will help give you one last energy boost so you can actually enjoy your evening.

 Add this recipe from Half Baked Harvest to the list of meals you can depend on in a hurry.
 Ramen noodles, bacon, corn, garlic, eggs, and fresh herbs are combined to make a flavorful, colorful bowl in all of 20 minutes.
 In other words, you’ll likely eat this dish multiple times a week.

 Stuffed Chicken Breast

 The thing about this bold recipe from The Modern Proper is that it looks much more difficult to accomplish than it is.
 After cutting a pocket into the side of chicken breasts, fill it with a mixture of pesto, garlic, cream cheese, sun-dried tomatoes, and spinach.
 Cook the chicken, and dinner is served in 30 minutes.

 Sometimes a hearty soup is just what you need to turn a stressful day into a cozy evening.
 This coconut rice noodle soup is the perfect mix of sweet and savory.
 Once you combine onions, garlic, ginger, chili paste, and white beans, all you have to do is pop it in a food processor, add rice wine vinegar, and bring coconut milk and vegetable broth to a boil on the stove.
 Add the rice noodles and before you know it, you have yourself a restaurant-quality dinner.

 Thin-Crust Arugula Pizza